ibm-watson-iot/iot-beaglebone/samples/nodejs/README.md

    Installs required node packages – async, sensortag, MQTT – using npm.
 5. Now run the sample with: node ibm_iot_sensortag_quickstart.js

-This sample runs in the foreground and will need to be restarted if the connection is lost of the SensorTag disconnects.
+This sample runs in the foreground and will need to be restarted if the connection is lost or the SensorTag disconnects.
-Press the button on the side of the SensorTag so that it starts sending sensor data to IoT Cloud.
+Press the button on the side of the SensorTag so that it starts sending sensor data to the IBM Internet of Things Cloud Quickstart service.
-The sample will display the MAC address needed for the [quickstart site](http://quickstart.internetofthings.ibmcloud.com) on the console.
+The sample will display the MAC address on the console.
+Enter the MAC address at the [quickstart site](http://quickstart.internetofthings.ibmcloud.com) to see a visualisation of the sensor data.